cirosantilli/linux-cheat/network/ssh.md

 #Server

-Known as `sshd`, which standas for ssh deamon.
+Known as `sshd`, which stands for ssh daemon.

 Must be installed and running on a machine for users from other computers to log into that machine.

-The server part of ssh is called sshd.
+The server part of ssh is called `sshd`.

 Configuration:

     sudo cp  /etc/ssh/sshd_config{,.bak}
     sudo vim /etc/ssh/sshd_config

-For the server to work, thw following configuration is minimal:
+For the server to work, the following configuration is minimal:

     Host *                  #config for all hosts
     Port 22                 #open port 22
     AllowUsers user1 user2  #allow the given users

-The server is often started as part of the initrd system.
+The server is often started as part of the `initrd` system.

 Therefore, to get it running you will probably use: